 SPC-BC has partnered with Kinemedics to bring you member discounts!
 We are working on adding more throughout the year, so stay tuned.

 Member Benefits Thus far we can offer:

 Preferred Pricing Accounts for all members which will give members discounted pricing on all supplies and Equipment.
 Discount varies between 15-30% off of regular wholesale pricing.

 New Customers – 25% discount on initial supply order for members who are new customers to KineMedics.
 Initial order will also have free shipping.

 Access to the specially prepared SPC Field Kit at a discounted rate.
 Fully stocked field Sling bag.
 Reg Price $199.95- SPC BCPrice – $149.95

 Discounted pricing on Red Coral and Myotech needle orders.
 15% off all needle orders regardless of qty.

 Credential Program News You are receiving this email as you are at some stage of the credential program and you may require information regarding the 2018/2019 Credential Program cycle.
 Email Contents November Written Exam Information September Written Exam Information 2019 Online Written Exam Dates: Monday, September 23th, 2019 Time: 11am Eastern Location: Online Friday, November 15th,...
 Read more »

-Call for Chief Reviewer SPC is seeking passionate members of the Sport Physio community to join in the role of Chief Reviewer to help develop, lead and oversee a new evidence-based review in Sports Medicine.
-The goal of this initiative, also known as The Sports Review, is to help disseminate information down from research to...
+Call for Chief Reviewer – POSITION FILLED SPC is seeking passionate members of the Sport Physio community to join in the role of Chief Reviewer to help develop, lead and oversee a new evidence-based review in Sports Medicine.
+The goal of this initiative, also known as The Sports Review, is to help disseminate information down...
 Read more »